Princeton-CDH/cdh-ansible/README.md

       - `all` - variables shared by all playbooks
       - `vars.yml`- unencrypted all variables
       - `vault.yml` - `ansible vault` encrypted variables
-  - `architucture-decisions` - list of significant architectural decisions, as markdown files
+  - `architecture-decisions` - list of significant architectural decisions, as markdown files

 ## Using these playbooks